joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 across the globe, the computation could consist of an arbitrary subset of the rows of rocks.

-## Thought Experiment № 12
+## A Dramatic Plot Twist

 ### Wherein a hot iron bar attains consciousness

-In a dramatic plot twist, I now reveal that this whole time Alice and I are microscopic beings.
+I now reveal that this whole time Alice and I are microscopic beings.
 What we thought to be a field of rocks is in fact a bar of iron.
 The two rows of rocks correspond to the magnetic orientation of the iron atoms.
 The grid of rocks corresponds to a long column of iron atoms in this bar.
 The earthquakes we were observing are in fact thermal fluctuations in the bar.
 When Alice claimed that the field of rocks in the last thought experiment was conscious, she was really claiming that a hot bar of iron is conscious.

 *The moral of the story*: The computational theory of consciousness forces us to accept that a hot iron bar is conscious.